Nazi Summer Camp

 her colleagues to listen.

 they were raised in the woods, completely away from civilization.
-They're lying.
+None of it was true.

 Wild Boys